Kyle Lowry NBA Playoffs Player Props: Heat vs. Celtics

-The Miami Heat, Kyle Lowry included, will play at 8:30 PM on Sunday versus the Boston Celtics in the 2023 NBA Playoffs.
+Kyle Lowry and his Miami Heat teammates match up versus the Boston Celtics in the 2023 NBA Playoffs, at 8:30 PM ET on Tuesday.

-Let's look at the prop bets available for Lowry, using stats and trends to make good predictions.
+Let's break down the prop bets available for Lowry, using stats and trends to make good predictions.

 Kyle Lowry Prop Bets vs. the Celtics